cassproject/CASS/README.md

  To get the process to restart when your linux machine restarts, run `npm run pm2startup`, run the command the process tells you to, and run `npm run pm2save`.
 For Windows, an additional library is needed to configure this.

-## A note on Elasticsearch and 0.5
+## A note on Elasticsearch and 1.5
-Due to the performance improvements in the 0.5 version of CaSS, we highly recommend using Elasticsearch 7 with it as it's better configured to handle the load than previous versions.
+Due to the performance improvements in the 1.5 version of CaSS, we highly recommend using Elasticsearch 7 with it as it's better configured to handle the load than previous versions.

 ## Release Process
  * Review dependencies, autocomplete version numbers
+ * Increment version number in package.json
+ * Update documentation, `npm run docs`
+ * Delete yuidoc elements from devDependencies in package.json
  * Delete package-lock.json and node_modules, `npm install`
  * `npm test` - Must not fail any tests.
- * Increment version number in package.json
  * Update src/main/webapp to point at the appropriate gh-pages commit.
  * Update CHANGELOG.md
  * Update README.md